 We begin with an experiment that demonstrates the potential benefits of GMRES-IR (Algorithm 8.1).
 The working precision is double precision.
-We generate the matrix A using gallery ('randsvd', 1e9,2).
+We generate the matrix A using gallery('randsvd', 1e9,2).
 For this matrix, $\kappa{\infty}(A) = 2.0e+10$, and for the linear system Ax = b with the randomly generated b vector, cond(A, x) = 5.2e+09.
-In Figure 10.1 we show convergence results for iterative refinement with LU factorization using $(u_f, u_r) = (\text{single, double})$ on the first row, (single, quad) on the second row, and (double, quad) on the third row.
-The fourth row of plots shows results using GMRES-IR with $(u_f, u_r) = (\text{single, quad})$.
-Above the plots in the last row, we show 'GMRES its', which is a list in which the ith element is the number of iterations that GMRES took to converge in refinement step i (using the convergence criterion that the relative GMRES residual 2-norm is less than or equal to 10^{-4}).
-From the first row, we see that this system is too ill conditioned to be solved using iterative refinement with a single precision LU factorization; neither the forward error nor the backward errors converge.
-From the second row, we see that as expected, computing the residuals more precisely has no effect on convergence.
-The only way to improve convergence using standard iterative refinement is to use higher precision in the LU factorization; we see from the third row that with a double precision LU factorization this results in fast convergence.
-The fourth row of plots shows the potential gains from using GMRES-IR.
-Here, even though the LU factors are computed in single precision, the forward errors and backward errors all reach the level of the working precision after two refinement steps, which incur only five GMRES iterations in total.
+In Figure 10.1 we show convergence results for iterative refinement with LU factorization using $(u_f, u_r) = (single, double)$ in the first row, (single, quad) in the second row, and (double, quad) in the third row.
+The fourth row of plots shows results using GMRES-IR with $(u_f, u_r) = (single, quad)$.
+Above the plots in the last row, we show "GMRES its," which is a list in which the ith element is the number of iterations that GMRES took to converge in refinement step i (using the convergence criterion that the relative GMRES residual 2-norm is less than or equal to 10^{-6}).
+From the first row, we see that this system is too ill conditioned to be solved using iterative refinement with a single precision LU factorization; neither the forward error nor the backward errors